The big fat guide to Wikipedia statistics

 How popular is Wikipedia?

 Whether you call Wikipedia an encyclopedia, a website, or a community, one thing’s for sure: it’s impressively massive.
-Since being launched in January 2001 by tech entrepreneurs Jimmy Wales and Larry Sanger, Wikipedia had grown to be the largest online encyclopedia known to man.
-But even that distinction doesn’t put into perspective the true vastness of the website and its community of readers and editors.
+Wikipedia, created in 2001 by Jimmy Wales and Larry Sanger, is the biggest online encyclopedia.
+However, its size and the number of people who read and edit it are even more impressive.

 While some scholarly folk might discuss the accuracy of a user-edited encyclopedia, there’s no denying Wikipedia’s popularity, especially considering it has more than 32 million Wikipedia editors, versions in 321 different languages, and an average of 600 new articles a day added to English Wikipedia alone.
 In fact, Wikipedia is the 8th-ranked website in the United States in traffic and engagement and 13th globally.

-Some of Wikipedia’s popularity stems from the fact that it’s one of the first user-generated online encyclopedias, allowing its visitors to contribute to the content.
-Its prevalence is global and undeniable, which leads to some interesting Wikipedia statistics and facts
+Wikipedia is popular because it was one of the first online encyclopedias where people can add information.
+Its prevalence is global and undeniable, which leads to some interesting Wikipedia statistics and facts.

-There’s even a Wikipedia article dedicated to interesting Wikipedia statistics, a fitting accompaniment for the numerous articles of Wikipedia facts and stats found throughout the web.
+There’s a Wikipedia article about interesting Wikipedia statistics, which goes well with the many articles about facts and stats found online.
 To put the best of that information in one place, here’s your big fat guide to Wikipedia statistics and facts.

 The most edited Wikipedia articles